xavierfav/feature-comparison-clustering/README.md

-# A comparison of audio features for the unsupervised classification of sounds
+# Comparing Audio Features for Unsupervised Sound Classification

 This repository hosts some code for evaluating different features for the unsupervised classification (clustering) of audio content from [Freesound](https://freesound.org/).
 The clustering performance is evaluated on different datasets using an external cluster validation, which consists in comparing the results of a clustering to an externally known result (provided ground truth labels).
 The data has been collected within the [Freesound Annotator](https://annotator.freesound.org/) platform, which hosts the [FSD](https://annotator.freesound.org/fsd/explore/) dataset containing sounds organised following the [AudioSet Ontology](https://research.google.com/audioset/ontology/index.html).